 In the example above, if the local NHS service cannot provide the 45 minutes every two weeks then the local authority will have to commission a private therapist.

-Section G is the healthcare provision reasonably required as a result of your child’s SEN. It should be detailed and specific and normally quantified.
+Section G is the healthcare provision your child reasonably requires as a result of their SEN. It should be detailed and specific and normally quantified.

 It may include services such as audiology, psychological therapies, continence services, specialist nurses, equipment or training for school staff.

 It’s important for the EHC plan to give a full picture of your child, including any health needs that may affect them in school.
-If your child already has an individual healthcare plan, that should be incorporated into section G or cross-referenced.
+If your child already has an individual healthcare plan, section G should incorporate or cross-reference this.
 Our page on medical needs in school may be helpful here as may our general information on health services.

 Resources can be taken into account when deciding what goes in section G. The relevant commissioning body, generally the CCG (Clinical Commissioning Group), must agree what is in section G. Once they do it is legally enforceable, but they may refuse to agree provision that is not commissioned locally.